haoqindeng/haoqindeng.github.io/_pages/about.md

 ---

 I am currently an undergraduate student at the Department of Electrical and Computer Engineering, University of Southern California.
-I am expected to receive the B.E./M.E. degree in Electrical and Computer Engineering in 2022.
+I am expected to receive B.E./M.E. degrees in Electrical and Computer Engineering in 2022.

-My current research intersts include:
+My current research interests include:

 * Optical/Photonic Computing
 * Quantum Computing